ryanhammonds/gPPI/README.md

 Generates:
 a) Physiological Regressor
-b) Interaction Regressor (for each task x physiological interaction)
+b) Interaction Regressor (for each task x physiological interaction).

 Follows the generalized form descriped in McLaren et al., 2012:
 A generalized form of context-dependent psychophysiological interactions (gPPI): a comparison to standard approaches.